-We all struggle with greed.
 This list of love's characteristics is by no mean abstract for Paul.
 He didn't pick them out of a hat.
 Rather he was addressing the Corinthians right where they lived.
 Frankly, they had a problem with envy.
-Back in 3:3, he rebuked them, "You are still worldly.
-For since there is jealousy and quarreling [KJV envying and strife] among you, are you not worldly?
-Are you not acting like mere men?"
+Back in 3:3, he rebuked them, "For you are yet carnal; for whereas there is among you envying and strife, and divisions..."
 The problem was the Corinthians were divided over their favorite Bible teachers.